papalozarou/wipiun/README.md

 sudo ./01-initialise-wipiun.sh
 ```

-Once completed, run subsequent scripts following instructions and prompts.
+Once the first script has completed, run subsequent scripts following instructions and prompts.
+You can delete the `linshafun` and `setup` folders when finished.

 ### N.B.
-Wireguard requires opening udp port 53.
-The instal scripts do this in UFW, however if you run an additional firewall, i.e. on your hosting service, you will need to manually open this port in that firewall.
+Wireguard requires opening udp port 53 and the server port it configures during setup.
+The install script add these ports to UFW, however if you run an additional firewall, i.e. on your hosting service, you will need to manually open these ports in that firewall.

 ## 2. Installing the Wireguard app, and the profiles, on your devices